 The Company has key supplier partnerships both domestically and abroad and we work with our suppliers to ensure minimal disruption.
-The Company has its own manufacturing capacity which reduces the risks associated with suppliers.
+The Company has access to the Groups manufacturing capacity which reduces the risks associated with suppliers.

 Breaches of IT and information security